-The Brock apple is a McIntosh type apple with that sweet vinous flavor, but not all of Mac's perfumery aromatics.
-Brock apple is thought to be a cross of Golden Delicious and McIntosh, discovered in Alfred, Maine, in 1933; named after farmer Henry Brock.
+The Brock apple is a Golden Delicious & McIntosh apple cross with that sweet vinous flavor of Golden Delicious, but with some of the Mac's perfumery aromatics.
+Discovered in Alfred, Maine, in 1933 and was planted widely through midwest and northwest Oregon.
+The Brock Apple was developed at Highmoor Farm in Monmouth Maine by my grandfather Russell M Bailey.
 Brock apple has a firm, juicy texture with a sweet-tart flavor that can be quite refreshing.
 The skin is thin and the flesh is creamy white, with a slightly grainy texture.
 Some people enjoy the Brock apple as a dessert apple, while others prefer to use it in cooking or baking.
 Please see below for further information on our organically grown Brock apple trees for sale.

 Pollination Requirement: Requires different variety with same bloom period